thomaskrampe/CitrixCloud/XenApp Essentials/ARM-Templates/S2S-VPN/Readme.md

 **Important:** You must have a valid public IP address for your on-premise VPN gateway, this cannot be behind a NAT device.
 There is a workaround available, but for now - no NAT possible.

+If your local gateway is a Netgear device, read my [blog article](http://thomas-krampe.com/2017/11/netgear-fvs336gv3-und-azure-site-to-site-vpn/) about S2S-VPN and Netgear endpoint (sorry German only but with a lot of screen shots).

 This template will create the following resources:

 - Virtual Network in an existing or new resource group